SU_A_27

 [r] Yes.
 Officially.

-[i] And the borders are open?
+[i] And the boundaries are open?

 [r] Yes.
 Yes with the passport.